-Each of the four Auxiliary Vital Outputs has a dual color (green / red) LED that illuminates in various ways to indicate the state of the Auxiliary Vital Output.
+Each of the four Auxiliary Vital Outputs has a dedicated, dual color (green / red) LED that illuminates in various ways to indicate the state of the Auxiliary Vital Output.
 When the LED is off, the Auxiliary Vital Output is deactivated (low voltage level).
 When the LED displays as solid green, the Auxiliary Vital Output is activated (high voltage level).
 When the LED displays as solid red, the Auxiliary Vital Output has failed its self-check.

-5.9 SYNCH FAIL INDICATIONS
+5.9 Synch Fail Indications

-5.9.1 SERIES SYNCH FAIL INDICATIONS
+5.9.1 Series Synch Fail Indications

-When the Synch feature is set to operate in Series Synch mode (Option 7 is set to 7.01), the LCD will display SYS.
+to 7.01), the LCD will display SYS.
 If, after completing the sampling routine, the detector determines there is a failure on one or more loop inputs, the LCD will display FSY and continue sampling.
 If the Synch failure is cleared, the fail indication (FSY) will no longer be displayed on the LCD.